-FurtherIn the 3rd quarter of 2013, the PAC Inc team met with the Port Authority to discuss below grade work on the PAC site that had been performed by the Port Authority.
-Discussions focused on identifying which work could be attributable to the PAC and which work was attributable to Port Authority projects being built at this location.
+In the 4th quarter of 2013, the WTC performing Art Center (PAC) Inc. team and City of New York officials continued discussions with the Port Authority to discuss below grade work on the PAC site that had been performed by the Port Authority.
+Discussions focused on identifying which work could be attributable to the PAC and which work was attributable to Port Authority projects being built at this location while progress was noted by PAC staff regarding the below grade design accommodating PAC needs.

-The Port Authority continued construction of certain below grade structures up to level 266&rsquo at the proposed site, including around the area of the future location of the West Bathtub Vehicular Access (WBVA).
+The Port Authority continued construction of certain below grade structures at the proposed site, including around the area of the future location of the West Bathtub Vehicular Access at lower levels.
+City reimbursement requests of nearly \$2 million have been received which are under review.